strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 When the idempotent producer is enabled, the broker registers a producer id (PID) for every new producer instance, including restarts.
 A sequence number is assigned to each record when the batch is first added to a produce request and never changed, even if the batch is resent.
 The broker keeps track of the sequence number per producer and partition, periodically storing this information in a `.snapshot` file.
-Whenever a new batch arrives, the broker checks if the last received number is equal to the first batch number plus one, then the batch is acknowledged, otherwise it is rejected.
+Whenever a new batch arrives, the broker checks if the received sequence number is equal to the last-appended batch's sequence number plus one, then the batch is acknowledged, otherwise it is rejected.

 Unfortunately, the idempotent producer does not guarantee duplicate protection across restarts and when you need to write to multiple partitions as a single unit of work.
 This is the typical scenario with many stream processing applications that run read-process-write cycles.